aarshitaacharya/littleLlamaLab/README.md

    - A dynamic theme-changing project implemented in HTML, CSS, and JavaScript, providing users with the flexibility to seamlessly switch between dark, light, and solar themes, enhancing visual comfort and customization on the fly.

 5. **Scroll Highlighter**
-   -Elevate your scrolling experience, where text magically lights up as you scroll down and gracefully fades as you scroll back up, adding a touch of enchantment to your browsing journey.
+   - Elevate your scrolling experience, where text magically lights up as you scroll down and gracefully fades as you scroll back up, adding a touch of enchantment to your browsing journey.

 ## Getting Started